fowlerk/ESP8266-Color-Weather-Station-v8/README.md

 It might just be my setup, but occasionally the display on my TFT goes all-white.
 I don't know if this is a cable issue, or perhaps the power requirements for the backlight are exceeding the rating of the output pins powering it from the WeMos.
 Or...???

 I also spent a considerable amount of time trying to implement a web-page pulldown for selecting the time-zone city, which never worked as I'd like.
 (I could get the pulldown displayed, but couldn't get rid of the original input fields on the form.
-This may be a restriction in the current WiFiManager routine, or maybe more likely a restriction with my limited HTML coding experience!
+This may be a restriction in the current WiFiManager routine, or maybe more likely a restriction with my limited HTML coding experience!)

+I've noticed one additional remaining bug which I've not yet addressed.
+It seems that if the moon-rise/set time is 0:00, only the ":" is displayed and nothing else.
+The best place to correct this is probably in the Weather Station library itself instead of my code.